SoMa

 Spark Social SF

-Outdoor food truck park at 601 Mission Bay Blvd North, rotating from a pool of over 200 Bay Area trucks.
-Four fire pits, a double-decker school bus, and lawn games.
-Five-minute walk from Chase Center, so Warriors nights get packed.
+An outdoor food truck park in Mission Bay drawing from a rotating pool of over 200 Bay Area trucks.
+Fire pits, a double decker school bus bar, and lawn games.
+Five minutes from Chase Center, so Warriors nights book out.